 This process can take between 6 – 8 weeks to be completed.

-We are able to assist with all aspects of a Grant of Probate and will provide a fixed fee quote to carry out the work.
+We are able to assist with all aspects of wills and estates and will provide a fixed fee quote to carry out the work.

 Contact our Wills and Estates team today to discuss your legal needs.